CheesyHero/littleAdventureMap/README.md

 # Little Adventure Map

 An asynchronous hero-simulation game built with Go and PostgreSQL.
 Players recruit heroes, send them on journeys, and check back later to see what happened.
-The server advances the world once per second, updating active journeys and recording persistent event logs.
+The server advances the world state every second, resolving active journeys and recording persistent event logs to PostgreSQL.
-Sometimes your hero finds food and comes home with extra gold.
-Sometimes they get their butt kicked by goblins.

 - How It Works